khovansky-al/qr-screen-capture/README.md

 ## How to use

-Prepare a website / image / something on your display that has a QR code.
-Press "Start scanning" and choose where to stream from.
-Bring the QR code into visibility and navigate back to the tab with the demo.
-Result should drop into the corresponding area on the page.
+- Prepare a website / image / something on your display that has a QR code
+- Press "Start scanning" and choose where to stream from
+- Bring the QR code into visibility and navigate back to the tab with the demo
+- Result should drop into the corresponding area on the page

 ## How to launch locally